Advancing Sustainability Through Multidisciplinary Collaboration

 - Peter Winch; Research & Academics Committee Co-Chair, and Professor, BSPH Department of International Health

-The Research & Academics Committee includes representatives of every department and academic program offering degrees and courses related to environmental sustainability.
+The Research & Academics Committee convenes representatives from key department and academic program offering degrees and courses related to environmental sustainability as well as major sustainability research centers, institutes, and initiatives.
 The committee seeks to build bridges and identify synergies between current and evolving academic offerings, facilitate collaboration between programs, and strengthen JHU’s role in preparing graduates for leadership and careers in environmental sustainability.

-- Campus as Living Laboratory: is establishing a new program focusing on empowering students and faculty to use JHU’s physical campuses as testbeds for innovation that advance on-campus sustainability solutions.
+- Campus as Living Laboratory: convenes stakeholders to establish a new program focusing on empowering students and faculty to use JHU’s physical campuses as testbeds for innovation that advance on-campus sustainability solutions.

 - New Initiatives: inventories existing research & academic initiatives and identify opportunities for new initiatives at JHU, such as new institutes or academic programs.